teamviewer/TeamViewerPS/Docs/Help/Add-TeamViewerUserToRole.md

 ### -UserRoleId

-the user role to which users will be assigned to.
+the role to which users will be assigned to.

 ```yaml
 Type: Object